forcedotcom/cli/releasenotes/sfdx/README.md

     |`force:data:tree:export`|`data export tree`|
     |`force:data:tree:import`|`data import tree`|

     These are new flag names for the `force:cmdt:*` commands.
-If the existing flag name isn't listed in the table, it has the same name in the new command name.
+If an existing flag name isn't listed in the table, it has the same name in the new command name.

     |Existing Flag Name|New Flag Name|Affected Existing Commands|
     |---------------|----------------------|-----------------------|